Companion Gardening Three Ways

 By Guest Blogger Ashley Quinn Kibby

 When we moved to North Carolina from Michigan in 2019, one of the Southern-living perks I was most excited about was the long growing season.
 Compared to Detroit, where it snowed on my twins’ birth in mid-April, Greensboro offered at least two additional months of gardening, which offered me ample opportunity to test my green thumb.
+I learned companion gardening in three ways.

-The first year we lived here, I planted a beautiful perennial shade garden with hostas, astilbes, ferns, azaleas and hydrangeas.
+The first year we lived here, I planted a beautiful perennial shade garden with hostas, astilbes, ferns, azaleas, and hydrangeas.
 I’d never bothered with annuals up North but that year I also planted begonias in the summer and pansies in the fall, which together colored my garden for over six months!

 That first year with two one-year-olds, gardening offered me the chance to clear my mind, move my body, and create beauty around me.
 While you might not think that taking care of many additional dependent life forms would be comforting to a new mom, the connection with nature offered me true solace during an otherwise stressful time.
 This year, I decided to take the healing power of gardening one step further by growing vegetables that would also nourish my family.

 While tending to my flower garden was mostly a solo act, the theme of our raised-bed vegetable garden turned out to be Companionship!
-Not only would our herbs and veggies need to be planted in specific groups to best control for pests and productivity, called “companion planting,” but we were also fortunate to stumble upon a companion landscape project — a stone pathway which doubled as a drainage solution.
+Not only would our herbs and veggies need to be planted in specific groups to best control for pests and productivity, called “companion gardening,” but we were also fortunate to stumble upon a companion landscape project — a stone pathway which doubled as a drainage solution.
 By digging the pathway at the same time as the garden beds, we were able to use the dirt we displaced for the path to fill the two-foot-high planter beds!

 The third component of the companion theme was my dutiful digger, stone spreader, and life partner turned landscape companion, Mike.
 As you may have gathered, productivity has a certain pull on me, which can also have a certain push on my marriage!
 While I love a deadline because it motivates me to get the job done, Mike hates it for the exact same reason.
 So, it was with a cautious eye to the calendar that Mike agreed to help me realize my landscaping dreams, knowing that we had less than one month to complete the projects before our family road trip to Michigan.